Owners’ meetings are needed when changes are proposed to shared services or improvements to the shared property.

 The owners at the meeting will appoint a chairperson.
 Following discussions, an owner from each property (or their representative) will be asked to vote on the proposals.

 Part of our service will include arranging and taking minutes at the meeting.
 A vote will be taken and a majority decision will be binding.
-Landlords (for example GHA) who have tenants in the building will have a vote for each property they own.
+Landlords (for example Wheatley Homes Glasgow) who have tenants in the building will have a vote for each property they own.

 If the majority of homeowners cannot agree on a decision, the chairperson will have the casting vote.